-The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2021, using the individual entry age actuarial cost method.
+The total pension liability for each cost-sharing defined benefit plan was determined by an actuarial valuation as of July 1, 2022, using the individual entry age actuarial cost method.
 Inflation increase is assumed to at 2.40%.
 Payroll growth is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.80%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.70%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
 Mortality assumptions for FRS were based on the PUB2010 base table varies by member category and sex, projected generationally with Scale MP-2018.
-Mortality assumptions for both FRS and HIS were based on the Generational PUB-2010 with Projection Scale MP-2018
+Mortality assumptions for both FRS and HIS were based on the Generational PUB-2010 with Projection Scale MP-2018.

-The actuarial assumptions that determined the total pension liability of the FRS Pension Plan as of June 30, 2021, were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The actuarial assumptions that determined the total pension liability of the FRS Pension Plan as of June 30, 2022, were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.

-As of the measurement date June 30, 2021, the inflation rate assumption remained at 2.40% and the overall payroll growth rate assumption remained at 3.25%.
-The long-term expected rate of remained the same at 6.80%.
+As of the measurement date June 30, 2022, the inflation rate assumption remained at 2.40% and the overall payroll growth rate assumption remained at 3.25%.
+The long-term expected rate of increased and is now at 6.70%.
 Mortality assumptions used for FRS and HIS remained the same.